 Since Microsoft is working on converging as much Xbox and Windows gameplay as possible, this app comes with some unique features, like the ability to stream games or movies from an Xbox One to your PC.
 The app also comes with social and sharing features, meaning you can quickly share game clips or join clubs.
 It is already built into your Windows 10 PC, and there is no need for an extra download.

 You probably don’t need a reminder to download social apps like Facebook, but we still like to mention Instagram’s Windows app, which provides a lot more functionality than a web page.
 The app isn’t always updated by Facebook, but it does provide basic access to most Instagram features on the iOS or Android versions of the app.
 That includes access to Instagram Stories and the Instagram Feed, as well as messages and the search feature.
 It’s a nice desktop companion.

 If you or your friends use WhatsApp, you deserve this clean desktop version that makes it easy to carry on multiple detailed chats at the same time.
 The app also offers complete syncing so you can pick up conversations on any other device as needed, without worrying that the conversation isn’t updating properly.

 News and feeds

-Dashlane remains one of the most popular password managers thanks to its simple setup process and easy-to-use design.
-While the app is a little invasive — it really wants to know all your passwords, after all — it’s also one of the best ways to collect and protect passwords from a variety of sources.
-It’s also optimized for Windows 10.
+Dashlane remains one of the most popular password managers, thanks to its simple setup and easy-to-use design.
+But the app is a little invasive — it really wants to know all of your passwords.
+After all — it’s also one of the best ways to collect and protect passwords from various sources.
+Additionally, it works with Windows 10.

 - The best Mac apps for 2020